adamancer/stitch2d/README.md

     "/path/to/tiles",
-    dim=15,                  # number of tiles in primary axis origin="upper left",     # position of first tile direction="horizontal",  # direction to traverse first
-    pattern="snake"          # snake or raster
+    dim=15,                  # number of tiles in primary axis origin="upper left",     # position of first tile direction="horizontal",  # primary axis (i.e., the direction to traverse first) pattern="snake"          # snake or raster
   )
 ```

-For situations where adequate-but-imperfect tile placement is
+For large tilesets where adequate-but-imperfect tile placement is
 acceptable, `StructuredMosaic` can use its knowledge of the tile grid to
 quickly build a mosaic based on the positions of only a handful of
 tiles: